 In a large dutch oven or stock pot over medium heat, sweat the onion, carrots and celery with the lid on, stirring occasionally, for about fifteen minutes or until beginning to soften.
 Season slightly with salt and pepper.
 Do not discard any liquid that forms in the pan.

 Add in the fresh herbs and garlic, saute for about 3 to 4 minutes.
-Add the 8-9 cups turkey or chicken stock (depending on your preference for how much liquid you like) and the bay leaves.
+Add the 8-9 cups turkey or chicken stock (depending on your preference for how much liquid you like), the bay leaves and the turkey.
 Bring to a steady simmer and lower heat enough to maintain.
 Simmer, stirring occasionally, for about an hour to two hours with the lid slightly off to allow steam to escape.
 The liquid will begin to cook down this way.

 Once the liquid has reduced down by about a quarter, begin adding in the frozen dumplings, breaking each dumpling strip into smaller pieces about a half-inch wide (the dumplings expand in the liquid – a lot).
 Do this for about three to four of the dumplings, then stir the pieces into the stew, repeating until all the dumplings have been incorporated.
 Season again with salt and pepper if necessary and keep stirring occasionally for about an hour until the dumplings are cooked through.
 They should be soft but still with a slight chewy bite to them.
 The liquid will thicken due to the flour on the dumplings.
 Use any leftover stock to thin the soup out if you prefer, or leave as is.
 Grab your favorite soup bowl and serve it up.
 Enjoy!